KumarRoshandot/fb_public_repo_crawler_PyGitHub_SQLITE_FLASK_Webserver/README.md

 			--> Within this database i have made 2 tables , one is master and other is child (with Primary and foreign  key relationship.)
 			--> Master Table (public_repos)
-					--> This is table which will have  following columns --> id ( The unique  ID for one repository, PRIMARY  KEY) --> name ( The name of that Repository)
+				--> This is table which will have only public Repositories info
+					--> id ( The unique  ID for one repository, PRIMARY  KEY) --> name ( The name of that Repository)
 					--> full_name  ( Kind of Full name , value begins with organization)
 					--> begin_date ( The  creation  date  of  that repository)
 			--> Child Table (public_repos_commits)
-					--> This is table which will have  following columns --> commit_id ( The unique  Commit  ID when one  commit happens at repo, PRIMARY  KEY) --> repo_id ( The Repo_id of that public  repository , FORIEGN KEY to Master table  (ID)) --> author_name  ( The person/user who made the commit)
+				--> This is table which will have commits that  has happened  so far --> commit_id ( The unique  Commit  ID when one  commit happens at repo, PRIMARY  KEY) --> repo_id ( The Repo_id of that public  repository , FORIEGN KEY to Master table  (ID)) --> author_name  ( The person/user who made the commit)